Planners triumph at national awards

 Award for promoting economic growth: Wellcome Genome Campus Expansion

-The 2,500 staff who work at the Wellcome Genome Campus are at the forefront of research into genomics and computational biology and have played an important role in addressing the Covid-19 pandemic.
+The 2,500 staff who work at the Wellcome Genome Campus are at the forefront of research into genomics and computational biology.
 Wellcome worked with the Shared Planning Service to gain outline consent to expand the campus, which will eventually provide 4,200 homes to support workers and an extra 150,000 square metres of research space.
 The award judges praised the scheme as “an excellent example of a plan for sustainable economic growth”.

 11 June 2021